 Raspberry Cream Filling:

-- 1 Tablespoon tapioca starch
+1 Tablespoon tapioca starch

-- 1 1/2 cups frozen raspberries, 5 ounces
+1 1/2 cups frozen raspberries, 5 ounces

-- 1/2 Teaspoon almond extract
+1/2 Teaspoon almond extract

-- 1 Teaspoon vanilla extract
+1 Teaspoon vanilla extract

-- 1/2 cup room temperature coconut oil
+1/2 cup room temperature coconut oil

 Chocolate Candy Cup Shells:

-- 1 Tablespoon room temperature coconut oil
+1 Tablespoon room temperature coconut oil

-- Optional 2 Tablespoons crushed freeze dried raspberries for topping
+Optional: 2 Tablespoons crushed freeze dried raspberries for topping

 Cook, stirring constantly until the sauce has thickened.
-Then remove the raspberry sauce from the heat and whisk in the almond extract, vanilla extract, and coconut oil.
-Do your best to whisk in the oil, but don’t worry if it doesn’t completely combine.
+Then remove the raspberry sauce from the heat and whisk in the almond extract and vanilla extract.
+Carefully whisk in the oil, but don’t worry if it doesn’t completely combine.

-- Strain the raspberry sauce through a fine mesh sieve, and let the seedless raspberry sauce cool until it’s barely warm, or at room temperature.
+Strain the raspberry sauce through a fine mesh sieve, and let the seedless raspberry sauce cool until it’s barely warm, or at room temperature.
 Then place the sauce in a high powered blender.
-Start at a low speed, and work up to high speed using the tamper to keep the mixture moving in the blender.
+Blend starting on low and working up to higher speeds using the tamper to keep the mixture moving in the blender.
 Blend until the sauce is completely smooth and silky in texture.